 All students who do not pass 5/6 fitness tests as freshmen are required to enroll in physical education as sophomores.
 This course is designed specifically for 10th-12th grade students with a focus on combative, gymnastic/tumbling, and team activities.
 The activities are designed around the State Physical Education Framework and Statewide Standards for PE (HS Course 2).

-- Homework Expectation: Up to 1 hour per week - District SLOs Addressed in this Course: 1, 2, 5
+- Prerequisites: Completion of PE 9, or enrolled in grade 10 or higher - Homework Expectation: Up to 1 hour per week - District SLOs Addressed in this Course: 1, 2, 5